pagkly/Zed/Investopedia3/Why Mission Statements Matter.md

 ## Individual Mission Statements

-Mission statements aren't just for small or [large companies](https://www.investopedia.com/articles/markets/012516/worlds-top-10-restaurant-companies-mcdsbux.asp).
+Mission statements aren't just for small or [[large companies]](https://www.investopedia.com/articles/markets/012516/worlds-top-10-restaurant-companies-mcdsbux.asp).
 Many successful individuals, professionals, and investors have taken the time to craft a personal mission statement.

 These personal mission statements often incorporate the financial, professional, spiritual, and relational aspects of life.
 This, in turn, helps the individual to keep a healthy work/life balance that increases their personal achievement in all of these areas.